MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventaddeventdata.md

 ## -description

-The AcxEventAddEventData function adds event data to a and ACXEVENT object.
+The AcxEventAddEventData function adds event data to an ACXEVENT object.

 ## -parameters